yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 8. Update the **DefaultConnection** setting to connect to your Azure SQL Database.

-    You can find the connection string for the Azure SQL Database in the Azure portal by browsing to the database, and clicking **Show database connection strings**
+    You can find the connection string for the Azure SQL Database in the Azure portal by browsing to the database, and clicking **Show database connection strings**.

      ![Screenshot showing the 'Show database connection strings' link for an Azure SQL Database.](Images/Exercise3/show-connection-strings.png)